yamash723/macos/README.md

 - Not showing last recent application used.

 ### Language and Region
-- Set the Japanese priority highest.
+- Set the English priority highest.
 - Starting date is monday

 ### Display